 Barnardo’s has 100 years of experience in fostering.
 Experts provide all the training needed and provide support 24/7.
 Foster carers will also get financial support, including a carer’s allowance to help make a positive difference to a child’s life.

 What is a foster parent?

 A foster parent is temporary or permanent care for the biological parents.
 The care should be a safe and secure environment for the foster child, usually geographically close to their family home.

 This can be incredibly rewarding and in 60% of cases, children are taken into care because of abuse or neglect.
-There are over78,000 children in care in the UK.
-If you are interested if knowing more, our guide to parenting tips for foster parents might be worth a read.
+There are over 78,000 children in care in the UK.
+If you are interested if knowing more, our guide to parenting tips for foster parents and how to find the right foster agency might be worth a read.